-Three Tips to Tree Staking
+Three Tips to Tree Staking2 mins read

 Most Nurseries and landscape supplies in Sydney provide young trees with bamboo stakes.
 Bamboo Stakes are positioned next to the sapling in the pot.
 The bamboo stake guides and supports the sapling as it grows.

-When you transplant the young tree from the pot or as it develops into a young tree, its is time to pull out your garden stakes and support the tree with a stronger sturdier stake.
+When you transplant the young tree from the pot or as it develops into a young tree, it is time to pull out your garden stakes and support the tree with a stronger sturdier stake.
 Most companies selling landscape supplies in Sydney offer a variety of stakes you can use.

 By properly staking the trunk, it allows the roots a chance to grow in the soil, properly anchors the tree protecting the tree from wind damage.
 Here are the top three tips to properly staking a tree.